-If you are visiting Charleston, why not make a day of it by taking in some more of the fantastic places to visit nearby, many of them with Bloomsbury connections.
+If you are visiting Charleston, make a day of it by taking in more fantastic places to visit nearby, many of them with Bloomsbury connections.

-Charleston’s rural setting in the South Downs National Park make it an ideal place to walk, cycle or tour towards and visitors that arrive by foot or bike can receive a Green Traveller discount for House and Garden entry.
-For ramblers or those exploring the South Downs Way, our wonderful café is also the perfect pit stop for refreshment and food, either a light bite, a delicious lunch or an afternoon tea.
+Charleston’s rural setting in the South Downs National Park make it an ideal place to walk, cycle, and visitors that arrive by foot or bike can receive a Green Traveller discount for House and Garden entry.
+For ramblers or those exploring the South Downs Way, our wonderful café is the perfect stop for refreshments and food.

 Situated in the heart of the South Downs, the landscape around Charleston offers a number of countryside walks.